Tokyopop: Other overseas markets

 In 2004, Tokyopop set up a division in the United Kingdom based in London that mainly imported books from its original American counterpart and distributed them to bookstores in both the United Kingdom and the Republic of Ireland.
 Tokyopop released an anime collection in both countries in late 2006, including titles such as Initial D and Great Teacher Onizuka.
 Vampire Princess Miyu was released on DVD by MVM Entertainment and the Toonami television channel aired the first half of Rave Master in early 2005.
 It was announced on the official Tokyopop Facebook page that because the British division mainly imported the North American branch's translated titles, it would become defunct with the only open branch being the German division.

 Tokyopop distributed some of its titles to Australia and New Zealand via Madman Entertainment/Funtastic and in Greece, Tokyopop properties were licensed by Anubis Comics.
 Tokyopop partnered with IDW International in February 2018 to license its original intellectual property (IP) and manga in overseas markets.

+Awards and recognition

+Over the course of its history, TOKYOPOP and its publications have received numerous awards, nominations, and industry recognitions.
+Titles published by the company have been nominated for Eisner Awards, included on the Young Adult Library Services Association's Great Graphic Novels for Teens lists, and recognized by booksellers, librarians, educators, and international comics organizations.

+Works such as Dramacon, Off*Beat, Sorcerers and Secretaries, East Coast Rising, Abandoned, Psy-Comm, and King of Thorn received particular attention for their contributions to original English-language manga and international graphic storytelling.
+Several TOKYOPOP creators later became prominent figures within the broader comics and graphic novel industry.